H-R-B-Y/ftprintf/notes.md

 "0" flag:
 	Left pad with 0's.
 Requires Minimum Width.
 		(Bonus says this should apply to all conversions?)
+			If  a  precision  is  given
+			with  a numeric conversion (d, i, o, u, x, and X), the 0 flag is ignored.
+For other conversions, the behavior is undefined.

 "-" flag:
 	Left justify content (OVERRIDES "0" FLAG).
 Requires Minimum Width.